+PROFILE 8

-8. Tyler is a laid-back, popular 19-year old white male from an upper-middle class family who wants to earn a Bachelor’s degree in Business Administration.
+Tyler is a laid-back, popular 19-year old white male from an upper-middle class family who wants to earn a Bachelor’s degree in Business Administration.
 He’s been accepted at and wanted to go directly to UNCW.
 However, his parents wanted him to “get his head on straight” before going to a four-year school.
 They’re not confident that Tyler is ready to make a career decision so he’s completing his first two years at CCCC.
 Many of his high school friends are already at four-year universities.
 He’s eager to transfer to UNCW to get away from home and to enjoy the campus culture.
 He has good SAT scores and 14 credits from dual enrollment.
 In his free time, he plays video games for hours on end.
 Unfortunately, Tyler is not doing well in his CCCC classes.